humansdotai/docs-humans/run-nodes/validators/validating-on-testnet.md

 order: 1
 ---

-# 🤖 Validating on Testnet
+# 🤖 Validate on Testnet

 Instructions for running a validator node on the Humans testnet. {synopsis}
 ::: tip